Most Recent Changes

 With any telephone purchased; and to promote sales of my book "TELEPHONEtalk", I will offer a copy at the very special price of A$27.50 – no additional postage; usually A$40 with postage in Australia.

-Click on the category that interests you most for more details.
+For more details "Click" on the category below that interests you most.

 The following pages show a selection of items that are available for sale.
 As these pictures will show, I'm now in a position where I just don't have enough space in my "display room".